About Chesterfield

 The Chesterfield Public Library provides access to various public records resources including online databases, historical archives, and government document collections.
 Library patrons can access property records, court records, and genealogy resources through the library's reference section.
 The Cheshire County library system may offer additional branches and digital resources.
 Contact the library directly for hours, available databases, and research assistance.

-Fingerprinting services for Chesterfield, New Hampshire residents are available through the local police department and authorized third-party providers in Cheshire County.
+Fingerprinting services for Chesterfield, New Hampshire residents are available through local police (where present) and authorized third-party providers in Cheshire County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Chesterfield Police Department or the Cheshire County Sheriff's Office for scheduling, fees, and required documentation.
+Contact local police (where present) or the Cheshire County Sheriff's Office for scheduling, fees, and required documentation.
 The New Hampshire Department of Justice or state police may also process fingerprint-based background checks.

 To register to vote in Chesterfield, New Hampshire, residents can register online through the New Hampshire Secretary of State's website, by mail, or in person at the Cheshire County elections office.
 New Hampshire requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the New Hampshire Secretary of State's voter lookup tool.
 For local municipal elections in Chesterfield, contact the Cheshire County Clerk's office for schedules and ballot information.

-Property records for Chesterfield, New Hampshire are maintained by the Cheshire Town/City Assessor's Office and the Cheshire County Register of Deeds.
+Property records for Chesterfield, New Hampshire are maintained by the Cheshire Town Assessor's Office and the Cheshire County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cheshire County, including parcels in Chesterfield.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Cheshire County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New Hampshire counties provide online property record searches through their county websites.
-For in-person requests, visit the Cheshire County offices at the county courthouse.
 The Cheshire County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Chesterfield, New Hampshire residents are available through both county and state offices.
 The New Hampshire Division of Vital Records Administration, located in Concord, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New Hampshire.
 Orders can be placed online, by mail, or in person.
 Locally, the Cheshire County Clerk's office issues marriage licenses and maintains marriage records for Cheshire County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.